 The TEN: An Alternative Shavuot Experience

 At the turn of the 20th century, Chinatown was home to three synagogues, located at 5th and I, 6th and I, and 8th and I streets.
-During the High Holidays we revive the energy of our historically Jewish neighborhood by hosting four different types of services throughout our building and two additional nearby churches (one the former home of Ohev Sholom Synagogue) to accommodate over 3,000 people.
+During the High Holidays we revive the energy of our historically Jewish neighborhood by hosting five different types of services throughout our building and two additional nearby churches (one the former home of Ohev Sholom Synagogue) to accommodate over 3,000 people.